GerBreOwn/gsb-wx.me/content/weather-today/humidity-today.md

 weight: 2
 ---

-# This page will show the Humidity readings for today.
+This page will show the current humidity for today at my location in the Philippines as of: {{.GitInfo.authorDate}}

+It has a **funnel chart** showing the Maximum, Average and Minimum humiditys for the day.

+Below this is a **line chart** showing the above values by the hour of the day.

+**Please wait while the charts are loading.**

 {{<include-html "/static/Today_humidity.html">}}